johndah4x0r/livekit-improved/README.md

 - Make sure that the following scripts are executable:
     * ./build
     * ./livekitlib
-    * ./initramfs/init (really important, else the kernel will panic!)
+    * ./initramfs/init (really important, else the kernel goes haywire)
-    * ./initramfs/gen-initramfs (it is supposed to be executable :P)
+    * ./initramfs/gen-initramfs (it is supposed to be executable)

 - Make sure you are pointing to the right kernel.
 If in doubt, change the path in '.config'.
 Your kernel must support both SquashFS and {AUFS || OverlayFS}, or else you will get an error both while building, and when you actually boot your Live Kit system.

   ### PROTIP: